BlueZeeKing/robotrs/README.md

 the downloading of these libs can be found in the `build-utils` crate and the `build.rs` of the 3 crates mentioned earlier.

-## Not affilited with or supported by WPILib, REV Robotics, or FIRST
+## Not affilited with or supported by WPILib, REV Robotics, CTRE, or FIRST

 ## Quick Start